subiabre/phpmetro/README.md

 }

 ```
 That's all it takes to start an analysis.
-PHPMetro will look through your analysis suite directory and automatically load all the classes inside when you run it.
+PHPMetro will look through your analysis suite directory and automatically load all the analysis classes inside when you run it.
+Files **must end with `...Analysis.php`** to be recognized by PHPMetro.

 To create more analysis cases simply create a new class extending from `PHPMetro\Analysis`.